How Dangerous Are The Spiders In Mesa, AZ?

 Are There Dangerous Spiders In Mesa?

-You may not realize it, but all spiders possess two fangs and venom, including the harmless ones.
+You may not realize it, but all spiders actually possess two fangs and venom, including the harmless ones.
 Their venom glands and fangs make it easier for spiders to hunt and kill prey.
-In Mesa, only two species are dangerous enough to threaten humans: the black widow and the brown recluse.
+However, here in Mesa, only two species are dangerous enough to threaten humans: the black widow and the brown recluse.

 How To Identify Dangerous Spiders In Mesa

-For Mesa residents, it’s crucial to identify a dangerous spider from a harmless one.
+For Mesa residents, it’s crucial to know how to identify a dangerous spider and be able to tell venomous spiders apart from harmless ones.
 While harmless spiders may still bite if they feel threatened, getting a bite from a brown recluse or a black widow requires immediate medical attention.

 If you believe that you’ve been bitten by a black widow or a brown recluse spider, you must seek medical attention right away.
 Black widows create a potent venom that affects your nervous system, while a brown recluse bite can cause tissue death.